 The Front Page and Prolog Page are most of this website's message.

-(Your author is using the remainder of the resources of this website, Microsoft's 'FrontPage 2003' running in FTP mode, as a pad of quadrille paper for project sketches & notes.)
+(Your author is using the remaining pages of this website, a Microsoft Office 'FrontPage 2003' running in FTP mode, as a word processor for tentative project module sketches & notes.)

 Environmentalism's Nuclear Disaster

-BECCS (BioEnergy and Carbon Capture Storage) Power Plant Breakdown
+BECCS (BioEnergy and Carbon Capture Storage) Power Plant Section Breakdown

-3 Engineering a very large BECCS synthetic natural gas fuel supply system
+3 Engineering a very large synthetic natural gas fuel supply system for BECCS applications

-4 BECCS Fuel: Biomass Synthetic Natural Gas - Densified GMO Wood Pellets
+4 BECCS Fuel: The Biomass SNG Synthetic Natural Gas Module - Densified GMO Wood Pellets

 5 Plasma Torch Wood Pellet Gasifier